0mniteck/u-boot/README.md

 Requirements:

-* [ ] Debian based OS already running on the RockPro64
+* [ ] Debian based OS already running on an ARM64 CPU

 * [ ] Any size Fat formatted microsd in the /dev/mmcblk1 slot w/ no MBR/GUID